Here we look at the law in relation to acts of sexual violence that are covered by the Indian Penal Code, 1860 (IPC).

 - Assault or criminal force to woman with intent to outrage her modesty

 Section 354 of the IPC criminalises any act by a person that assaults or uses criminal force against a woman with the intention or knowledge that it will outrage her modesty.
-Such an act is punishable with either simple or rigorous imprisonment (meaning imprisonment that involves hard labour) of upto 2 years, or a fine, or both.
+Such an act is punishable with either simple or rigorous imprisonment of up to 2 years, or a fine, or both.

 - Sexual Harassment